Nicky: John, absolutely nothing. The Blizzard always came straight with his messages. But wrap your minds around this

 - In Saints Row IV, the simulation version of Steelport is full of ominous messages plastered across signs and billboards, in a direct Shout-Out to They Live!.
 They range from ordering the President to give up to mocking them for the reckless death and destruction they've caused.

-- Portal has GLaDOS tipping over her prerecorded messages almost intentionally.
+- The game has GLaDOS tipping over her prerecorded messages almost intentionally.
 An example in test chamber 10 has a portion of a sentence about momentum scrambled at different speeds AND reversed, but backmasking and tweaking the speed of the audio reveals the whole message: "To reiterate our previous warning, this test requires mastery of the principles of portal momentum."

 - GLaDOS also does this intentionally in the second game, where a sped-up version of her "explanation" for a test chamber turns out instead to be a passage from Moby Dick.
 There's a reason why it's not about the test, later in the game.